bevry-archive/goopen/README.md

 # Go Open

-Increasing the awareness of Going Open and removing the FUD around them
+A campaign to help increase awareness and remove FUD about Going Open

 ## Story

-### What is the open movement?
+### What is Going Open?

-The open movement is a blanket term that covers:
+Going Open, imples adopting the principles of the Open Movement, which is a blanket term that covers:

 - [Free Open-Source Software](http://en.wikipedia.org/wiki/Free_and_open-source_software)
 - [Free Culture](http://en.wikipedia.org/wiki/Free_culture_movement)